On this page

 Accessibility: Auto/taxi/bus stop within 100m.
 Not all patients have cars.

-The Diagnostic Chain Proximity Rule
+Book a free 15-minute callQ.How Does The Diagnostic Chain Proximity Rule Work?

 Patient journey (2026): Lab then Doctor then Treatment.